This article was updated on July 21, 2018.

 4. Foster Training and Development Opportunities

-According to research from consultants Bersin & Associates, organizations that offer employee development plans see far better results in terms of employee retention and productivity.
-They have turnover rates that are 27 percent lower than organizations without development plans, and each "developed" employee generates twice the revenue of an undeveloped employee.
+Research suggests that organizations that offer employee development plans see far better results in terms of employee retention and productivity.
+They have turnover rates lower than organizations without development plans, and each "developed" is better equipped to generate more revenue.
 When you invest in skills development, people perform better and stay longer.

 5. Emphasize Your Life-Saving Mission